SyntaXScrib3/Blob-Store-System/README.md

 - **`POST /api/directory/move?oldPath=...&newPath=...`**: Move or rename a directory
 - (Etc.)

-See the [API documentation](docs/API.md) for detailed request/response formats.

 ### React Frontend

 1. **Register** or **log in** to obtain a token.